goreleaser/goreleaser/www/docs/customization/milestone.md

 milestones:
   # You can have multiple milestone configs
   -
-    # GitHub repository for the milestone
+    # Repository for the milestone
     # Default is extracted from the origin remote URL
-    github:
-      owner: user
-      name: repo

-    # GitLab project for the milestone
-    # Default is extracted from the origin remote URL
-    gitlab:
-      owner: user
-      name: repo

-    # Gitea repository for the milestone
-    # Default is extracted from the origin remote URL
-    gitea:
+    repo:
       owner: user
       name: repo